tjmetivier/illustrisvirtualobservatory/index.md

 *   Customize parameters like redshift, camera, filter etc...

 >_This program was created by updating, compiling, and modifying the [Sunpy Module](http://www.github.com/ptorrey/sunpy/) by Dr. Torrey & Dr. Snyder._
+>_by Tyler James Metivier, University of Connecticut_
 * * *

 # Installation